What is DOMS?

 (Black et al. 2008, Cleak et al. 1992, MacIntyre et al. 2001, Cheung et al. 2003, Dutto and Braun 2004, Paschalis 2007).

 The classic DOMS sufferer describes a dull muscle ache that develops 24 to 48 hours after the performance of a new or strenuous exercise.
 It is localised to the involved muscles and will result in muscle stiffness plus tenderness.
 Passive stretching will increase your symptoms which is one of the reasons why you feel stiff.

-DOMS can also result in a short-term loss of muscle strength, a reduced joint range of motion and possibly swelling of the affected muscle groups.
-The good news is that once you start moving your sore muscles they will actually start to feel less sore.
+DOMS can also result in a short-term loss of muscle strength, a reduced joint range of motion, and possibly swelling of the affected muscle groups.
+The good news is that once you start moving your sore muscles, they will begin to feel less painful.
 But, you will find walking downstairs troublesome if it’s your quadriceps that are suffering!

 How is DOMS Diagnosed?